-- to ensure, as far as reasonably possible, that the Company will be able to continue as a going concern; and - to maximise the capital return to its equity shareholders through an appropriate balance of equity capital and loan notes.
+- 1000 to ensure, as far as reasonably possible, that the Company will be able to continue as a going concern; and

 The Board monitors and reviews the broad structure of the Company's capital on an ongoing basis.
 The Company has no externally imposed capital requirements.